josehenriqueroveda/4Sec/README.md

 ## Usage
 To use PySec, simply clone this repository to your local machine and run the scripts from the appropriate directory.
-The scripts are organized into three folders:
+The scripts are organized by projects folders.

- - **extraction**: This folder contains scripts that can be used to extract data from the system.
- - **network**: This folder contains scripts that can be used to scan and analyze network traffic or configurations.
- - **zabbix**: This folder contains scripts that can be used to monitor the health and performance of a system using zabbix API.

 Before running any of the scripts, it is important to review the code and ensure that you understand what it does.
 Do not run any script on a system that you do not have permission to access.